University of Wolverhampton: Faculties

-The university has four faculties, 22 academic schools/institutes, 14 research institutes and centres, and a range of other departments.
+The university has three faculties, 22 academic schools/institutes, 14 research institutes and centres, and a range of other departments.

 Coat of arms

 The university's arms show supporters on either side of the shield.
-These represent Lady Wulfrun often regarded as the founder of what is now the City of Wolverhampton in CE circa 980 (a settlement described as Wulfruna's Heantun in the Saxon Chronicles) and Thomas Telford the renowned Engineer who, in 1787 became surveyor of public works for Shropshire and whose works and structures can be seen across the region and the nation and after whom the Shropshire New Town was named.
+These represent Lady Wulfrun often regarded as the founder of what is now the City of Wolverhampton in CE circa 980 (a settlement described as Wulfruna's Heantun in the Saxon Chronicles) and Thomas Telford, the engineer who, in 1787 became surveyor of public works for Shropshire, and whose works and structures can be seen across the region and the nation and after whom the Shropshire New Town was named.

 The motto of the university is "Innovation and Opportunity".

 Governance

 The University of Wolverhampton is led by the Board of Governors and Offices of the Vice-Chancellor.

 The honorary position of chancellor is the figurehead of the university and presides over the university's ceremonial occasions and acts as its ambassador.
 The role of chancellor was created following the grant of university title in 1992.

 The Board of Governors is responsible for the oversight of the university's activities and for the effective and efficient use of resources and the safeguarding of assets.
 It has 18 members including nine independent members and a representative of the student body.
 Its chair is CEO of the Midcounties Co-operative group Ben Reid.

 The Offices of the Vice-Chancellor has responsibility for the overall management of the university.
 The Offices of the Vice-Chancellor are led by the vice-chancellor assisted by three deputy vice-chancellors, the university registrar and secretary, and finance director.
 The Offices of the Vice-Chancellor are also responsible for implementing corporate strategy and operational policy decisions from the Academic Board and the Board of Governors.

 Each academic school/faculty is managed by a dean aided by associate deans.
 The academic provision in the schools is supported by support departments each managed by a head or director.

-Wolverhampton's current chancellor is Lord Paul of Marylebone, and its current vice-chancellor is Geoff Layer, who took up the position in 2011.
+Wolverhampton's former chancellor is Lord Paul of Marylebone, and its current vice-chancellor is Ebrahim Adia who took up the position in 2023.